mchaver/mchaver.com/tutorials/posts/haskell/attoparsec/2016-05-10-parse-data-in-variable-order-part-1.md

   first <- (NameResult <$> parseName) <|> (PhoneResult <$> parsePhone)
 ```

-This should be pretty straight forward.
-We `parseName` and wrap it in `NameResult`, and `parsePhone` and wrap it in `PhoneResult`.
+We try to perform `parseName` and wrap it in `NameResult`.
+If `parseName` fails then we try `parsePhone` and wrap it in `PhoneResult`.
+If that fails also then `parsePerson` fails.
 Keep in mind that both parsers used in `(<|>)` must return the same type.
+We have met this requirement by wrapping the parse result of the two parses with constructors of of the same parse type.
 Now we can add some behavior based on which type is parsed first.

 ```haskell
 parsePerson :: Parser Person